Primality proving using elliptic curves with complex multiplication by imaginary quadratic fields of class number three: Primality Proof for class number three

 Since $c_0 \neq 0$, we have $\displaystyle\lim_{k\to\infty}\Norm_{K/\Q}(\gamma_k)^2/F_k = 0$. \end{proof}

 As we stated in \S \ref{sec:prev_work}, the framework also works in the case $\gamma$ depends on $k$.
 Therefore, if we find $\xi$ with $m < h/2$ then we can apply the primality proving in \cite{Abatzoglou2015}.
 For general class numbers, we do not know how to find such $\xi$.
-However, in the case that the class number of $K$ is three, we can always find such $\xi$ by taking a trace-zero element. \begin{remark} We can construct a primality proving for a generator of form $1 - \beta\alpha^k\xi$ of $\pe_k$ with cofactor $\beta \in \order_K$ in the same way.
-In this paper, we describe the case $\beta = 1$ for simplifying the notation. \end{remark}
+However, in the case that the class number of $K$ is three, we can always find such $\xi$ by taking a trace-zero element. \begin{remark} We can construct a primality proving algorithm for a generator of the form $1 - \beta\alpha^k\xi$ of $\pe_k$ with cofactor $\beta \in \order_K$ in the same way as described in the following sections.
+In this paper, we describe the case $\beta = 1$ to simplify the notation. \end{remark}